jiunshyong/rpi-temp/README.md

 ## Hardware Testing
 ### Enabling required Linux kernel modules
-The Linux kernel modules to load are named w1-gpio and w1-therm.
+The Linux kernel modules required to load are w1-gpio and w1-therm.
 The w1-gpio module registers and loads the new sensor connected to pin GPIO 4.
 The w1-therm module registers and loads a module that has support for temperature sensors.

 To use the modules, enable them by adding the following line to /boot/config.txt with vim before rebooting your Pi.
 Note this enables PIN4 as the default.
 Different pin could be used by adding the option gpiopin=N to the line.